Welcome to the ultimate survival guide to traveling in Costa Rica!

 For Canadian dollars, Euros, etc. it is best to bring dollars

-Credit cards are also readily accepted… in some places
+Credit cards are also readily accepted… in most places

 You can perfectly use your credit card if your bank doesn’t have international fees.
 Many places also accept American Express but just in case, have a Visa or Mastercard handy.